dgketchum/dem/README.md

 This pulls elevation data from the web, much like an app on your phone does.
 Don't spend all your time dealing with NED tiles!

-Get your [Mapzen web api key](https://mapzen.com/documentation/overview/api-keys/) from their site for free.

 Big ups to [rasterio](https://github.com/mapbox/rasterio).